vivaria/edisonrul.ing/docs/source/cards/k/kaiser-glider.md

 ### Card Rulings

-●The same ATK as Kaiser Glider means the same as the current ATK, not the original ATK.
+*   The same ATK as Kaiser Glider means the same as the current ATK, not the original ATK.
-●When Kaiser Glider is in Attack Position and battles a monster with the same ATK, only the other monster is destroyed.
+*   When Kaiser Glider is in Attack Position and battles a monster with the same ATK, only the other monster is destroyed.
-●Kaiser Glider's second effect activates when destroyed and sent to the GY from the field, hand, or Deck.
+*   Kaiser Glider's second effect activates when destroyed and sent to the GY from the field, hand, or Deck.
-●If Kaiser Glider is equipped to Relinquished or Thousand-Eyes Restrict, and is destroyed and sent to the GY, Kaiser Glider's effect activates.
+*   If Kaiser Glider is equipped to Relinquished or Thousand-Eyes Restrict, and is destroyed and sent to the GY, Kaiser Glider's effect activates.